The following is a list of must know information.

 Info 1: VIRTUAL AND PERSON TO PERSON INSTRUCTION

-With the COVID-19 pandemic still evolving, teaching will be done person to person or virtually depending on the need.
+With COVID-19 still present, teaching will be done person to person or virtually depending on the need.
 Please note the following:

-Hand washing, disinfection of common areas, wearing face masks (when appropriate), and ensuring social distancing protocols (when appropriate) are of utmost importance to help keep everyone safe and well.
-When advised, please wear masks when entering and exiting the studio.
+Hand washing, disinfection of common areas, wearing face masks (when appropriate), and ensuring social distancing protocols (when appropriate) are of utmost importance to help everyone feel safe and be well.

 Info 2: TUITION PAYMENT

-10 post-dated cheques dated on the last day of each month (September 30th, October 31st, November 30th, December 31st, January 31st, February 28th, March 31st, April 30th, May 31st, and June 30th) are due at the first lesson in September, OR
+10 post-dated cheques dated on the 15th day of each month are due at the first lesson in September, OR

-A one-time payment of the full year’s tuition, due on the last day of September, and either by cheque or e-transfer.
+A one-time payment of the full year’s tuition, due on the 15th day of September, and either by cheque or e-transfer, OR

 Info 3: ATTENDANCE, MISSED LESSONS, AND MAKEUPS